MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-query.md

 The following example is a hybrid query with two vector query strings and one text string.
 Weights are assigned to the vector queries.
 The first query is 0.5 or half the weight, reducing its importance in the request.
 The second vector query is twice as important.

-Text queries have no weight parameters, but you can increase or decrease their importance by setting [maxTextRecallSize](hybrid-search-how-to-query.md#set-maxtextrecallsize-and-countandfacetmode-preview).

 ```http
 POST https://[service-name].search.windows.net/indexes/[index-name]/docs/search?api-version=2024-07-01